ParsaAlizadeh/universal-parser-tool/README.md

 All configs stored at `~/.config/upt`, including `upt.conf` (general configs) and `cookie.jar` (cookies).

-After installing, first run `upt init` to initialize config files Find more details about parameters in wiki.
+After installing, first run `upt init` to initialize config files.
+Find more details about parameters in wiki.

 ## Parse